leungbonia/blog-posts/journal/week4.md

 What other things did I do this week?
 - I shared on my Linkedin I completed the Luke Barousse course.
+- This is Phase 1 of my study completed.
+Next week onwards I will dive into Phase 2 on Data Science Fundamentals including statistics for descriptive statistics, probaility and distribution, hypothese testing and SQL.